-7. SIGNIFICANT ACCOUNTING POLICIES
+7. MATERIAL ACCOUNTING POLICIES

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The following are the material accounting policies applied by the Fund in preparing its financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 (a) Foreign currency

 Transactions in foreign currencies are translated into SAR at the exchange rate at the dates of the transactions.